 All financing taken by the Company is Shariah-compliant and follow the structures of Ijarah and Murabaha transaction.
-Below is a description of the repayments and outstanding debts at the end of 2018.
+Below is a description of the repayments and outstanding debts at the end of 2019.

-☐ Indebtedness details & decrease in financing at the end of 2018
+Indebtedness details & decrease in financing at the end of 2019

-During 2018, the Company raised new Sukuk financing of SAR 1.88 billion.
-The Company repurchased SAR 381 million of the fifth Sukuk amounting to SAR 1.69 billion and successfully repaid the balance of SAR 1.31 billion on its maturity in May 2018.
-It also repaid some of the local bilateral Murabaha facilities amounting to SAR 347 million.
+During 2019, the Company raised new Sukuk financing of SAR 2.25 billion.
+The Company also successfully repaid SAR 1,500 million of the sixth Sukuk matured on May 2019.
+It also raised new Murabaha facility from local Bank of SAR 800 million and repaid some of the local bilateral Murabaha facilities amounting to SAR 381 million.